plutoatsea/courseflow-llm/llm/README.md

 ```
 docker compose up
 ```
-**FYI**: Might take a while to download ollama models.
-If you don't want to install ollama models and stick to OpenAI, just comment out the ollama job in the docker compose.
+**FYI**: By default the docker compose is going to launch the OpenAI Model.
+If you wish to add a local model (qwen), remove the comments in the ollama job `line 25 to 36`.
+Depending on the machine, the installation might take a while to download ollama models.

 ## Setup Dev Environment